 Larger organizations, especially those listed on the Dow Jones Industrial Average or the S&P 500, react to all available news.
 Because they attract the most eyeballs, investors collectively respond in more or less the most rational manner.
-Think of blue chips as the “phone a friend” option within popular quiz-style TV programs.
+Think of blue chips as the phone-a-friend=option.

 But with small caps, there’s no phoning friends because you might be the only one watching.
 Okay, that’s an exaggeration, but because small caps don’t generate as much interest, you can better exploit market irrationality.